AmanKtyr/Restoran-Django/README.md

 1. Access the website at http://127.0.0.1:8000/
-2. Access the admin panel at http://127.0.0.1:8000/admin/
+2. Access the admin panel at http://127.0.0.1:8000/admin/ Id : amna pass : Aman@#12
 3. Use the admin panel to manage the menu, bookings, team members, testimonials, and more.

 ## License

 This project is licensed under the terms of the license included in the repository.

+page to make it more professional and industry-ready